ratrobby/IrisV3.2EOL/README.md

 Saving the configuration also generates `config/Test_Cell_1_Devices.py`.
-This file contains an `IO_master` instance and device objects created for every selected port, using names from the instance map.
-The Test Wizard now automatically imports this module when a test starts so the objects are available in the setup and loop editors without any manual `import` statements.
+This file contains an `IO_master` instance and device objects created for every selected port.
+The object variable names exactly match those listed in the Test Wizard's **Device Instances** panel so you can reference them directly in your test code.
+The Test Wizard automatically imports this module when a test starts so the objects are available without manual `import` statements.

 Custom device instance names are saved with each test rather than written back to `config/Test_Cell_1_Devices.py`.